 The herringbone pattern is one of the most popular subway tile patterns for a kitchen.
 This pattern can be created by laying tiles in a 2:1 ratio.
 It creates an interesting visual pattern with a wavy flow.

 To create the herringbone style, you can lay subway tiles vertically or diagonally.
-While laying out this pattern is slightly more difficult as compared to other styles, the visual impact it offers is unmatched.
+While laying out this pattern is slightly more complicated than other styles, the visual impact it offers is unmatched.

-The grid or stacked pattern is one of the most common subway tiles patterns used in kitchens all over the world.
-This pattern can easily be replicated by laying tiles one over another to create a sleek and modern look.
+The grid or stacked pattern is one of the most common subway tiles patterns used in kitchens worldwide.
+This pattern can easily be replicated by laying tiles over one another to create a sleek and modern look.

 The offset pattern is probably the most common subway tile pattern.
 It is also the safest bet if you are worried about messing up the look of your kitchen.

 The crosshatch pattern is one of my personal favourites for subway tiles.
-This tile pattern resembles that of a basket weave and offers a chequerboard look from afar.
+This tile pattern resembles a basket weave and offers a chequerboard look from afar.

 High-quality subway tiles in Perth